JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-11/command-design-pattern-vs-bus-message/index.md

 The **message bus** is the bulletin board itself—the infrastructure that routes messages to interested parties.

 **Message consumers** subscribe to specific types of messages on the bus.
 Unlike the bulletin board analogy (where anyone can scan every memo), consumers in most real implementations register their interest upfront, and the bus pushes matching messages to them.
-A consumer handling invoices subscribes to "order placed" events and ignores everything else.
+A consumer handling invoices subscribes to “order placed” events and ignores everything else.

 Message buses excel at coordinating multiple systems that need to stay loosely connected.
 When a new component joins the system, it subscribes to relevant message types—no need to rewire existing connections.
-If a component is removed, the others keep operating normally (though in practice, you'd want to account for the missing functionality).
+If a component is removed, the others keep operating normally (though in practice, you’d want to account for the missing functionality).

 ## Where They Meet and Where They Diverge